fmExcense/compositeurdigital.github.io/en/panorama.md

 - Press the central button to activate the panoramic view<br/>
 ![panorama activation](img/panorama_activation.jpg)

-- Slide your finger on the screen to look at different directions
+- Slide your finger to look at different directions
 - Shrink and zoom-in using two fingers
-- Deactivate the panoramic view using the dedicated button on the bottom right (next to the document menu)</br>
+- Deactivate the panoramic view using the dedicated button at the bottom right (next to the document menu)</br>
 ![panorama deactivation](img/panorama_desactivation.jpg)

 ## Content management